A #CovidGoal is to improve my video editing.

 - RAW editing requires free Sony Imaging Edge software Nov.
 2020.
 But it’s pretty ugly.

-- X is for B roll, gimbal, time lapse, etc. (mostly 4K)
+- X on the gimbal is for B roll: slow-mo, time lapse, special effects, etc. (mostly 4K 60fps)

 - Export 29.97 frames / second

 - Any video with vocal audio shoot in 24 fps